oliveiradan/clumsy-bird/README.md

     shipped run create-and-deploy project=MyProject service=clumsy-bird framework=express [fast="--fast"]

 This command is all you need to create your project and deploy it to the Cloud!
-Use the **project** argument to provide a name for your project (you can call it anything you want); specify the **service** and **framework** arguments exactly as shown; and specify the optional **fast="--fast"** argument to suppress building a VM on your laptop for local deployment.
+Use the **project** argument to provide a name for your project (you can call it anything you want); specify the **service** and **framework** arguments exactly as shown; and specify the optional **fast="--fast"** argument to suppress building a VM on your laptop for local deployment (which saves two or three minutes of bootstrap time, but doesn't run the application locally).

 This command does the following: